 Knowing each other’s love languages can be helpful for any relationship — significant others, siblings, parents, children, friends, colleagues.
 And the fascinating thing is that two people in a relationship may have different love languages — so, what makes you feel loved might not be the same thing that makes your partner feel loved.

 On the phone, my friend told me how she had once picked up her husband’s dry cleaned shirts, brought them home and hung them on the bedroom door.
 When he saw them, he turned to her and said, “You love me.”

 Another time, she wrote long list of reasons she loved him, from his brilliant mind to his dark wavy hair.
 “He was sweet but could barely read it,” she laughs now.
 “It made him feel so awkward.
 At the time, I thought, ‘What’s wrong with him?’
 But now I know, his love language isn’t words of affirmation — it’s acts of service.”

 My love language is definitely words of affirmation — I want to be told I’m loved like a thousand times a day, I’m so needy!
-But I don’t care about gifts or acts of service at all.
+But I don’t care about gifts at all.
 Alex’s is definitely physical touch and words of affirmation.